-Daniel John Smith - Non-executive DirectorAppointed 18 January 2018
+Daniel Smith - Non-executive Director

+Appointed 18 January 2018

-Mr Smith is a member of the Australian Institute of Company Directors and the Governance Institute of Australia and has over 10 years' primary and secondary capital markets expertise.
-As a director of corporate consulting firm Minerva Corporate, he has advised on, and been involved in, over a dozen IPOs, RTOs and capital raisings on both the ASX and NSX.
+Mr Smith is a Fellow of the Governance Institute of Australia and has over 14 years' primary and secondary capital markets expertise.
+As a director of corporate consulting firm Minerva Corporate, he has advised on, and been involved in, over a dozen IPOs, RTOs and capital raisings on both the ASX, AIM and NSX.
 His key focus is on corporate governance and compliance, commercial due diligence and transaction structuring, as well as ongoing investor and stakeholder engagement.